How to Make Black Garlic at Home in a CrockPot (Recipe)

-Making black garlic at home may sound like a lot of work, but with a crockpot and a few jars, it is relatively easy.
-This guide will have you on your way to making one of the most delicious, hard-to-find ingredients in your very own home!
+Making black garlic at home may sound like a lot of work, but with a crockpot and a few jars.
+It is relatively easy, although, bear in mind for full flavor your crockpot will be in use for ten to 40 days.
+If having the benefit of incredible flavor wasn't enough to entice you, there are also many health reasons to eat black garlic.
+Black garlic is great for the immune system; it provides good cholesterol and antioxidants, fights cold viruses and even helps your digestive tract.
+A true super food!
+This guide will have you on your way to making one of the most delicious and hard-to-find ingredients in your very own home!

 Black garlic is caramelized garlic that take several weeks to make, but just a few minutes of prep time.
 All you will need is: